 Breastfeeding provides unique health benefits for both women and their breastfed children.

 Accordingly, the World Health Organization and Health Canada recommend exclusive breastfeeding for an infant’s first six months of life, with continued breastfeeding up to two years and beyond.
-The Health Unit provides a variety of supports to help families meet their breastfeeding goals.
-These supports include prenatal breastfeeding classes, phone support by registered nurses, a virtual support group for parents of newborns, and face-to-face consultation from one of our certified lactation consultants.
+The Health Unit provides a variety of supports to help families meet their breastfeeding goals, including breastfeeding classes and in-home feeding support via our Healthy Babies Healthy Children program.

 Visit Breastfeeding Support to access these services